STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 16. NOTICES AND BILLS

-• Notices and bills under this contract shall be sent electronically via email/IMA, unless this contract says otherwise.
-Notices sent electronically via email is taken to have been received by you or by us on the date of transmission (unless the sender receives notice that delivery did not occur or has been delayed).
+• Notices and bills under this contract shall be sent electronically via email or IMA, unless this contract says otherwise.
+Notices sent electronically via email are taken to have been received by you or by us on the date of transmission (unless the sender receives notice that delivery did not occur or has been delayed).

 • A notice or bill sent otherwise than electronically is taken to have been received by you or by us (as the case may be):